Vibrant-Media-Lab/Door-Schedule-Display/README.md

 ### Requirements:

 - Python 3
-- Install pybluez on client and server [link](https://github.com/pybluez/pybluez/blob/master/docs/install.rst)
+- [Install pybluez](https://github.com/pybluez/pybluez/blob/master/docs/install.rst) on client and server
 - See [DisplayInstall](DisplayInstall.md) for instructions on setting up the E-Ink display with a Raspberry Pi Zero

+### Notes on installation and running:
+- You may have to run the scripts as sudo if a permission denied error occurs.
+- On Linux, you may have to run Bluetooth in compatibility mode.
+If that occurs, see [here](https://stackoverflow.com/questions/36675931/bluetooth-btcommon-bluetootherror-2-no-such-file-or-directory/46810116) and reboot.

 ### Running:
 * On the Raspberry Pi, run `python3 door_schedule_server.py`